Items with an asterisk (*) are also in the glossary.

 Most of our brain space will be taken up with trying to regain our comfort zone.
 A horse with an adrenalin rush needs time to move and cavort until the adrenalin is used up and he’s able to relax again.
 There will be times when the best way forward is to enable our horse to run off his excess energy.

-If the exercise to be learned includes active gymnastic movements, we have to begin the session by warming up the muscles, so the horse is able to respond comfortably.
+If the exercise to be learned includes active gymnastic movements, we must begin the session by warming up the muscles, so the horse is able to respond comfortably.

 Luring: A) Putting a food reward in a position that motivates the horse into a new behavior; e.g. placing a treat on a tarp so the horse steps on the tarp, putting food in the trailer, laying out piles of hay so we can ask the horse to move between the piles.